mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-04.md

 ## Introduction

+After completing the integration with OpenAI SDK, it's time to take it a step further and use an orchestrator for building an intelligent application.
+You decided to investigate the Semantic Kernel.

 Semantic Kernel is a lightweight, open-source development kit that lets you easily build AI agents and integrate the latest AI models into your C#, Python, or Java codebase.
 It serves as an efficient middleware that enables rapid delivery of enterprise-grade solutions.
 It achieves this by allowing you to define plugins that can be chained together in just a few lines of code.

 It combines prompts with existing APIs to perform actions.
 By describing your existing code to AI models, they’ll be called to address requests.
 When a request is made the model calls a function, and Semantic Kernel is the middleware translating the model's request to a function call and passes the results back to the model.

-This hands-on session will guide you through the process of developing your first intelligent app with Semantic Kernel

 ## Description

+This challenge will guide you through the process of developing your first intelligent app with Semantic Kernel.

 In just a few steps, you can build your first AI agent with Semantic Kernel in either Python, .NET, or Java.

 As a starting point you can follow the steps below to start development with Semantic Kernel.
-In this example, a plugin was created, allowing the AI agent to interact with a light bulb.
+In this example, you will create a plugin, allowing the AI agent to interact with a light bulb.